PRESENTS:

 Anthony De Ceglie

-Anthony De Ceglie is the Walkley award-winning editor-in-chief of West Australian Newspapers, responsible for The West Australian, The Sunday Times, thewest.com.au, PerthNow and the company’s 18 regional and 11 local PerthNow newspapers.
-Before editing The West, he was the deputy editor of The Daily Telegraph in Sydney.
+Anthony De Ceglie is the Walkley award-winning Director of News and Current Affairs and Editor-in-Chief at Seven West Media.
+Before his tenure at Seven West Media, he was the deputy editor of The Daily Telegraph in Sydney.
 His first job was at a small regional paper, The Collie Mail, in rural WA.

 Terri-ann White